Pimpama - South

 AreaSearch assessment of residential development activity positions Pimpama - South among the top 25% of areas assessed nationwide

 Pimpama - South averaged approximately 93 new dwelling approvals annually over the past five financial years, totalling 467 homes.
-As of FY26, two approvals have been recorded.
-The area has seen an average of 8.2 people moving in annually for each dwelling built between FY21 and FY25, indicating high demand outstripping supply.
-New properties are constructed at an average cost of $98,000, reflecting more affordable housing options.
+As of FY-26, 2 approvals have been recorded.
+The area has seen an average of 8.2 people moving in per year for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply, which can put upward pressure on prices and increase competition among buyers.
+New properties are constructed at an average expected construction cost value of $98,000, below regional norms, offering more affordable housing options.

-In FY26, there have been $5.1 million in commercial approvals, demonstrating the area's primarily residential nature.
-Compared to Rest of Qld, Pimpama - South maintains similar construction rates per person, supporting market stability.
-Recent construction activity has eased slightly.
-New development consists of 21.0% standalone homes and 79.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-This represents a shift from the area's existing housing composition, which is currently 86.0% houses.
+This financial year has seen $5.1 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Rest of Qld, Pimpama - South maintains similar construction rates per person, supporting market stability aligned with regional patterns, though recent activity has eased.
+New development consists of 21.0% standalone homes and 79.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift from the existing housing composition (currently 86.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+With around 1636 people per dwelling approval, Pimpama - South reflects a highly mature market.

 Frequently Asked Questions - Development